Updated: Jun 24

 Coming back to the profound words of Lennon and McCartney: “I get by with a little help from my friends, I get high with a little help from my friends, gonna try with a little help from my friends.”
 I won’t speak to the middle line, which makes for an interesting lyric, but I can speak to the other lines.

 It’s not too hard to understand getting by with help from my friends, but what about trying with a little help my friends.
 In my life and community, we are continually doing new things.
 There is always a challenge, or a unique experience available to us.
 So, I try with a little help from my friends.
+I am thankful to have many good friends.

 Next up…an insightful commentary on I Am the Walrus.